 The American Democracy Project, Political Science Club, College Democrats and College Republicans hosted the candidate debate at ESU.
 Nearly every seat in Stroud 113 was filled by local residents or students seeking extra credit.

-Although the debate’s intensity grew with time, the candidates maintained starkly different demeanors.
+The debate’s intensity grew with time, but the candidates maintained starkly different demeanors.
 Madden used a stern, bold voice to support arguments based on stats and numbers.